 Any discrepancy of the documents and any involvement of the developer to a court case should raise a red flag to property buyers.
 This makes due diligence crucial to every property purchase as the earlier it is to be conducted, the earlier the discrepancies can be corrected or avoided.

-Prior to any commitment or agreement with the seller of the property or before a payment would be made, the interested party must approach and consult with a property lawyer in Thailand.
-Apart from the points raised on this article, he must also inquire with the lawyer the procedure that is due diligence and how this would benefit him.
+Prior to any commitment or agreement with the seller of the property or before a payment would be made, the interested party must approach and consult with a Thai property lawyer.
+Apart from the points raised on this article, he must also inquire with the Thai lawyer the procedure that is due diligence and how this would benefit him.